Compounding formula approach to chromatin and active polymer dynamics

 {\it Introduction} -- Chromatin, the complex of DNA and histone proteins found in living cells, provides a paradigmatic example of an active polymeric system whose dynamics have been intensively studied by experiments and theoretical modeling.
-Chromatin exibits non-equilibrium dynamics due to the presence of various ATP-driven molecular motors as loop extruders, RNA polymerases or histone remodeling enzymes \cite{webe12,Javer_2013,Michieletto_2019,tort20,Zidovska_2021}.
-Chromatin dynamics is usually analyzed experimentally by tagging some specific sites with fluorophores, whose positions are then tracked over time \cite{Sinha2008,Garini_2015,lamp16,Dudko_2019,Maeshima_2020,Kimura_2022,gabr22,Keizer_2022,Gregor_2023}.
-The mean-squared displacement (MSD) of the tagged locus shows an anomalous dynamics, in many cases fitting the passive Rouse model behavior $\sim t^{1/2}$ but often showing complex crossovers~\cite{Kimura_2022} and sometimes superdiffusion $\sim t^\alpha$ (with $\alpha > 1$) which are likely signatures of underlying active processes dominating over thermal noise~\cite{Zidovska_2021,Javer_2013}.
-Much of our knowledge about the active chromatin dynamics stems from the analysis of the active Rouse model (see below), which can be solved exactly \cite{vand15,osma17,Samanta_2016,vand17,Put_2019,Gompper_2020,polo25}, or numerical simulation of the related models\cite{Lowen_2014,Shin_2015,Hyeon_2018,Smrek_2020,Hiraiwa_2022,Onuchic_2024}.
-Still, our current understanding lags behind the equilibrium counterpart largely due to the lack of clear-cut physical picture behind the rich non-equilibrium dynamics.
-The aim of this paper is to develop a scaling theory of the active Rouse model dynamics which will allow us to obtain a deeper understanding of the physical origin of the observed behavior.
+Chromatin exibits non-equilibrium dynamics due to the presence of various ATP-driven molecular motors such as loop extruders, RNA polymerases or histone remodeling enzymes \cite{webe12,Javer_2013,Michieletto_2019,tort20,Zidovska_2021,garini24,forte26}.
+Chromatin dynamics is usually analyzed experimentally by tagging some specific sites with fluorophores, whose positions are then tracked over time \cite{Sinha2008,Garini_2015,lamp16,Dudko_2019,Maeshima_2020,Kimura_2022,gabr22,Keizer_2022,sala22,Gregor_2023}.
+The mean-squared displacement (MSD) of the tagged locus shows an anomalous dynamics, in many cases fitting the passive Rouse model behavior $\sim \tau^{1/2}$, where $\tau$ is a time scale between two observation times, but often showing complex crossovers~\cite{Kimura_2022} and sometimes superdiffusion $\sim \tau^\alpha$ (with $\alpha > 1$) which are likely signatures of underlying active processes dominating over thermal noise~\cite{Zidovska_2021,Javer_2013}.
+Much of our knowledge about the active chromatin dynamics stems from the analysis of the active Rouse model (see below), which can be solved exactly \cite{vand15,vand17,Put_2019,osma17,eise17,Gompper_2020,Samanta_2016,goy24,polo25}, or numerical simulation of the related models~\cite{Lowen_2014,Shin_2015,Hyeon_2018,Smrek_2020,Hiraiwa_2022,Onuchic_2024}.
+Still, our current understanding lags behind the equilibrium counterpart largely due to the lack of a clear-cut physical picture behind the rich non-equilibrium dynamics.
+In the literature, two conflicting scaling predictions have been made based on the normal mode analysis~\cite{vand15,vand17,Sakaue_2017,Put_2019,osma17,eise17,Gompper_2020}.
+But the origin of the discrepancy as well as the underlying mechanism behind each prediction remain to be known.
+The aim of this paper is to develop a scaling theory of the active Rouse model dynamics which will allow us to obtain a deeper understanding of the physical origin of the observed behaviors.
 In addition, the scaling theory can be extended to cases which are not exactly solvable.
-The spirit is very much the same as in equilibrium Rouse model: from the analysis of such a model one develops scaling insights that can be used to infer, for instance, the effect of self-avoidance, which cannot be derived from exact calculations~\cite{doi88,Panja_2010,Sakaue_2013,Amitai13,Saito_2015}.
+The spirit is very much the same as in the equilibrium Rouse model: from the analysis of such a model one develops scaling insights that can be used to infer, for instance, the effect of self-avoidance, which cannot be derived from exact calculations~\cite{doi88,Panja_2010,Sakaue_2013,Amitai13,Saito_2015}.

 In the Rouse model the time evolution of $z(n,t)$ a cartesian component of the $n^{th}$ monomer position is governed by the following Langevin equation